Market Updates

 My take

-Just make sure you build the plan around the real guidelines, the real payment, and the real repayment terms.
+Don't assume.
+Underwrite the opportunity carefully, and build your plan around the real guidelines, the real payment, and the real repayment terms.

 BM